 Bill Rothenbach is currently Chief Human Resources Officer (CHRO) for J. J. Haines and Company.
 As CHRO, he is responsible for all talent management and people-related policies, programs, processes, and initiatives throughout the company.
 Haines is the largest floor-covering distribution company in the United States with a diverse portfolio of products and operations in 15 states.

 Bill obtained his M.A. in Industrial-Organizational Psychology from the University of Akron and his B.A. in Psychology from Edinboro University.
 He has over 35 years of domestic and international experience and has held human resources executive positions with companies like Black & Decker, Bausch & Lomb, Sara Lee and Fidelity & Guaranty Life.
 Bill also taught for 5 years at Towson University as an Associate Faculty member in their Graduate School Human Resources Development Program.
 He is the author of numerous publications and holds the SPHR and SHRM-SCP Human Resources professional accreditations.
 Bill currently serves on the Board of Directors of the Chesapeake Human Resources Foundation (CHRF).
 He resides in Bel Air, MD with his wife Christine and is an avid painter.

-John has a B.A. degree from Western Illinois University and a Master's of Health Policy and Administration from the University of North Carolina.
-John is certified as a Senior Human Resources Professional.
-He lives in New York with his wife Danielle.
+John has a B.A. degree from Western Illinois University and a Masters in Health Policy and Administration degree from the University of North Carolina.
+John is a certified as a Senior Human Resources Professional.
+He is a Fellow in the American College of Health Care Executives and lives in New York with his wife Danielle.

 Dr. Sorra is a Fellow of the Society for Industrial and Organizational Psychology and received her master's degree from Michigan State University and Ph.D. from the University of Maryland at College Park.
 She is on the editorial board for the Journal for Healthcare Quality and serves as an active reviewer for over a dozen health care-related journals.